 The Thriving Franchise Model in more Detail

 Firstly, It’s about leadership.
 Not just garden variety leadership but the sector is craving prime leadership.
-In fact, it’s the lack of leadership in the sector that has created the situation in terms of a Parliamentary Inquiry and the almost weekly negative publicity in everything from a Current Affair to the SMH and the Age.
-In the franchise sector, it seems there is limited prime leadership.
+In fact, it’s the lack of leadership in the sector that has created the situation in terms of a Parliamentary Inquiry and the negative publicity in everything from a Current Affair to the SMH and the Age.

 Commitment to Innovation

 The second Key Theme for a Thriving Franchise is Commitment to Innovation.
 To ensure a thriving franchise, innovation has to occur where there is a collision between customer experience and franchise profitability.
-Those brands that are in the spotlight currently, are there because they have lacked innovation and didn’t keep up with consumer and industry changes and therefore failed to adapt their models to maintain franchise profitability.
+Some of those brands that were in the spotlight, were there because they had lacked innovation and didn’t keep up with consumer and industry changes and therefore failed to adapt their models to maintain franchise profitability.

 Constant investment in the brand is required to ensure long term sustainability.
 For some brands, customer numbers and spend decreased, rents increased, and profitability declined resulting in the failure of many franchisees.
-When this happens in high profile brands, this makes great fodder for journalists, as displayed by Adele Ferguson from Fairfax taking on the RFG story.
+This downward spiral is difficult to stop and when it happens in high profile brands, it makes news for all of the wrong reasons.

 The third theme, for a Thriving Franchise is around executing systems and processes to ensure both profitable franchisees and, of course, a profitable franchisor.
 Effective Execution means access to the keys to the kingdom – without it, no level of innovation or leadership capability will have the impact it deserves.
 Execution is the one thing that can also bring the sector undone.
 Ineffective Execution is a product of the sector’s lack of leadership.